 Topps made magic with their membership level names.
 Their rewards program is so well aligned with their brand and smartly designed in a way that triggers the customers’ emotions by reminding them of their favorite moments in sports.

 As we said in the beginning – building an online community is not an easy job, and coming up with creative membership level names is just a step in that process.
 We hope that this article helped you come up with exciting and attractive names for your membership levels.
-If you are ready to bring ideas to reality, make sure you visit the GroupApp website and start building your community!
+If you are ready to bring ideas to reality, make sure you join GroupApp and start building your community for free!